Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry: Conclusion

-However, since the M1 transitions are much weaker than E1 transitions in typical atoms one needs quite large laser intensities and still long pulse times in an interferometer scheme containing E1-M1 transitions.
-Accordingly, finite pulse-time effects need to be included for a precise modeling.
 Further, we also took into account that a realistic laser beam has a spatially dependent intensity, i.e. the Rabi frequencies become position dependent.
 Here we considered the case of an atom falling through a general laser beam with arbitrary spatial coupling and finite pulse times, and provided an expression for the dynamics of such an atom.
 In the exemplary case of a Gaussian laser beam, we derived $\pi$ and $\pi/2$-pulse operators that generalize the standard expressions.
-In particular, our results show additional momentum kicks $\pm2\hbar/z_R\vec{e}_Z$ to first order in the inverse Rayleigh length $z_R^{-1}$ and a splitting of the branches to second order in $z_R^{-1}$.
+In particular, our results show as the dominant effect additional momentum kicks $\pm\delta Z_R\hbar/Z_R^2\vec{e}_Z$ and an imprinting of a branch-dependent phase $\Phi(Z_0)=\mp\delta Z_R Z_0/Z_R^2$ and a splitting of the branches to the next order.
 As one would expect, these expressions reduce then to the idealized operators when we neglect the laser profile and assume a strictly localized atomic COM wave function.

 It is important to emphasize that the laser inhomogeneities result in corrections to the idealized plane-wave model already for very localized atomic wave packets.
 In the case of atomic clouds that are suffering from strong dispersion, e.g. for long interferometer times or strong atom-atom interactions, the assumption of large scale separation between atomic and laser extension no longer holds, and the efficiency of optical pulses is expected to be reduced even further; cf. for instance the efficiency of a Bragg beam splitter with two E1 transitions.~\cite{Neumann2021}